tensorflow/swift/README.md

 production-ready.
 But it is ready for _pioneers_ to try it for your own projects, give us feedback, and help shape the future!

-The S4TF project is currently focusing on 2 kinds of users:
+The Swift for TensorFlow project is currently focusing on 2 kinds of users:

  1. **Advanced ML researchers** who are limited by current ML frameworks.
-    S4TF's advantages include a seamless integration with a modern general-purpose language, allowing for more dynamic and sophisticated models.
+    Swift for TensorFlow's advantages include a seamless integration with a modern general-purpose language, allowing for more dynamic and sophisticated models.
 Fast abstractions can be developed "in user-space" (as opposed to in C/C++ aka "framework-space"), resulting in modular APIs that can be easily